 In addition to birds, we may find Green Basilisk, Green Iguana, river turtles, Spectacled Caiman, American Crocodile, and more.
-One never knows what might be spotted here-the area is still wild enough to support populations of rare species such as Jaguar, Jabiru, and Giant Anteater!
+One never knows what might be spotted here!

 Our hotel has a lovely bar if you want to gather for cocktails, and the dinner menu features international cuisine.
 After dinner we will do our final wildlife tally for the main tour, as tomorrow our group will split, some going on to the Caribbean Lowlands for our extension and others returning to Hotel Bougainvillea.
 Celebrate a great trip and all the sightings highlights!